-Importing certain technologies into Canada may obligate importers to comply with requirements under the Defence Production Act (Canada), the Controlled Goods Regulations (Canada), the Export and Import Permits Act (Canada) and even the U.S. International Traffic in Arms Regulations (ITAR) and the U.S. Export Administration Regulations, the latter of which are both "long arm" laws that extend beyond the borders of the United States into Canada.
-The Controlled Goods Program, which is governed under the Controlled Goods Regulations, is mandated to protect goods and/ or controlled technologies within Canada that have a military application or a national security significance, and to prohibit such controlled goods and/or controlled technology from being accessed by unauthorized persons.
+Importing certain technologies into Canada may obligate importers to comply with requirements under the Defence Production Act (Canada), the Controlled Goods Regulations (Canada), the Export and Import Permits Act (Canada), as well as the U.S. International Traffic in Arms Regulations (ITAR) and the U.S. Export Administration Regulations, the latter of which are both "long arm" laws that extend beyond the borders of the United States into Canada.
+The Controlled Goods Program, which is governed under the Controlled Goods Regulations, is mandated to protect goods and/or controlled technologies within Canada that have a military application or a national security significance, and to prohibit such controlled goods and/or technologies from being accessed by unauthorized persons or exported/re-exported to certain countries.

 Canada's export control regime is regulated by multiple domestic laws, international agreements and diplomatic obligations, including an Export Control List.
-Export permits may be required to not only ship goods outside Canada, but to provide services associated with designated technologies, discuss designated technologies with certain employees, participate in phone or video conversations about designated technologies, correspond by email, fax or otherwise through cyberspace about designated technologies, and sometimes even before leaving Canada's borders on business trips.
-Factors such as the nature, characteristics, origin of componentry, uses to be made of the technology, destination and end users of the technology are all relevant to whether an export permit is required.
+Export permits may be required not only to ship goods outside Canada, but to provide services associated with designated technologies, discuss designated technologies with certain employees of non-Canadian citizenship, participate in phone or video conversations about designated technologies, correspond by email, fax or otherwise through cyberspace about designated technologies and sometimes even before leaving Canada's borders on business trips.
+Factors such as the nature, characteristics, origin of componentry, intended uses, destination and end users of the technology are all relevant to whether an export permit is required.

 In 2018, Canada introduced the Brokering Control List to comply with the Arms Trade Treaty.
 This list identifies specific goods and technology that require a brokering permit.
-The permit authorizes the arranging or negotiation of transactions leading to the movement of controlled goods and technology between two foreign nations.1
+The permit authorizes the arranging or negotiation of transactions leading to the movement of controlled goods and technology between two foreign nations.

-The Area Control List is a list of countries for which export permits are required for any goods and technology exported from Canada, regardless of whether such goods and technology are on the Export Control List.2 Currently, the only country on the Area Control List is the Democratic People's Republic of Korea (i.e., North Korea).3
+The Area Control List is a list of countries for which export permits are required for any goods and technology exported from Canada, regardless of whether such goods and technology are on the Export Control List.
+As of this writing, the only country on Canada's Area Control List is the Democratic People's Republic of Korea (i.e., North Korea).

 U.S. companies working with businesses in Canada should be mindful of areas of conflict between Canada's export control laws and U.S. export control laws.
 For example, Canadian companies may be subject to fines and other penalties should they agree to be bound by U.S. export control laws.
+For this reason, Canadian counsel will often have their Canadian clients agree to comply with such U.S. laws only to the extent permitted by applicable law or by the laws of Canada.

 In addition, under the Foreign Extraterritorial Measures (United States) Order, 1992, a Canadian corporation and its directors, officers, managers or employees may be prohibited from complying with any extraterritorial measures imposed by other countries, such as U.S. embargoes against Cuban businesses.
 In this regard, entities must be cognizant around directives, instructions or communications related to such relationships received from individuals who hold influence over the Canadian corporation's policies within Canada.
-This prohibition extends to any act or omission that amounts to compliance with U.S. extraterritorial legislation concerning Cuba, irrespective of whether such compliance is the sole intent behind the action or omission.4
+This prohibition extends to any act or omission that amounts to compliance with U.S. extraterritorial https://laws-lois.justice.gc.ca/eng/regulations/SOR-81-543/index.html